Pets of the Week | Valley News

 Hours of operation: Monday, Tuesday, Thursday, and Friday from 10 a.m. to 4 p.m., Wednesday from 10 a.m. to 7 p.m. and Saturday 10 a.m. to 5 p.m.

-My name is Bogart.
-I am a 10-month-old pitbull mix and a long-term resident of the shelter.
-I am really sweet and an adorable young man who came into the shelter as a stray.
-I would love to find a home for the new year!
+My name is Buster.
+I am about 2 years old and super sweet with a great personality.
 I am neutered, good with other dogs, up-to-date on my shots and am looking for a loving home.
-Intake Number: 107519 / R208215
+Intake Number: 110307/R209782

-My name is Flower.
-I came to the shelter in a trap and was scared to death at first, but after a few days I showed everyone my true, sweet self!
-I am a 1-year-old, brown, tiger, female and am ready to go to my “Furever” home today!
-I am good with other kitties, litter-box trained, up-to-date on shots, de-wormed and spayed.
-Intake Number: 110888 / R209601
+My name is Mistletoe.
+I am a bit shy at first, but once I get to know you, I am very sweet.
+I am about 2-years-old and good with other cats.
+I am litter-box trained, up-to-date on shots, de-wormed and spayed.
+I am looking for loving home.

-For more information on Crissy, Sandy and other great pets for adoption, contact the Ramona Humane Society at (951) 654-8802 or visit www.ramonahumanesociety.org.
+For more information on Buster, Mistletoe and other great pets for adoption, contact the Ramona Humane Society at (951) 654-8802 or visit www.ramonahumanesociety.org.